top of page

 AMD Ryzen 5 3600 Matisse 3.6GHz 6-Core AM4 Boxed Processor - Wraith Stealth Cooler Included - Micro Center (if you want more power, look at the 5700X which is only 65watts too; if you need any more than that - I get it.
 I am running 5900X and 5800X CPUs on our 2 backup servers.

 For our build with the X10DRI-T4+, we're running Intel E5-2690 V4's which consume A LOT of power.
-If you build with X9DRD-7LN4F, you'll need compatible processors, which I believe are the E5-2600 V2 processors.
+Note: If you build with X9DRD-7LN4F, you'll need compatible processors, which I believe are the E5-2600 V2 processors.

 Fans